 Being an elementary teacher comes with many perks.
-One thing that I didn’t sign up for, however, was a musty, smelly work environment.
-I needed to do something to fix it, and fast!
+One thing that I didn’t sign up for, however, was a stinky classroom.
+So when my fifth-grade room started to stink, I did the one thing I need to do most: looked for classroom air fresheners and other ways to make the classroom smell good again!

 When you’re in your classroom for up to 10 hours a day, you really shouldn’t have to put up with a bad smell!

-Sometimes all your room needs is a bit of fresh air!
-Open up the windows and doors and let air circulate as soon as you get to school in the morning.
+It may seem a bit obvious, but sometimes all your room needs is a bit of fresh air to get the dust, odors, and other air pollutants out of your smelly classroom.
+Open up the windows and doors, and let air circulate as soon as you get to school in the morning.
+The ventilation can go a long way toward a more pleasant-smelling space to work and learn.

 Leave your doors and windows open as long as you like!
 If you have fans in your room, turning them on may help to push the stale air out that has gathered overnight.